kolourr/bodyfatpercentagecalculator/README.md

-Estimate Body Fat is a collection of free body fat calculators
+Estimate Body Fat is a collection of body fat calculators